Kauffman Stadium: Renovations

 On opening Day 1999, minor renovations were debuted, including the addition of the "Crown Club" premium seating area behind home plate between the dugouts, and dugout level suites.
-Kauffman Stadium's seats originally featured a descending color scheme of red, gold, and orange, similar to Arrowhead Stadium; the original field level seats in Kauffman Stadium were replaced by dark blue seats, and by 2000, the gold loge level seats and red upper level seats were all replaced by dark blue seats, the field level seats also getting cupholders.
+Kauffman Stadium's seats originally featured a descending color scheme of red, gold, and orange, similar to Arrowhead Stadium; the original field level seats in Kauffman Stadium were replaced by dark blue seats, and by 2000, the gold loge level seats and red upper-level seats were all replaced by dark blue seats, the field level seats also getting cupholders.

 On April 4, 2006, Jackson County voters approved a 0.375% sales tax increase to fund plans to renovate the Truman Sports Complex.
 As part of this measure, every Jackson County residential address was to receive vouchers good for 50% off two tickets at Royals games on certain nights.
-The construction began with a ceremonial groundbreaking inside Kauffman Stadium on October 3, 2007, with completion of Kauffman Stadium in time for Opening Day in 2009, and full renovation of the complex (including nearby Arrowhead Stadium) by 2010, depending upon cost overruns.
-The team committed to a lease that will keep them in Kansas City until 2030, an extension of their current lease expiration of 2015.
+The construction began with a ceremonial groundbreaking inside Kauffman Stadium on October 3, 2007, with its completion in time for Opening Day in 2009, and full renovation of the complex (including nearby Arrowhead Stadium) by 2010, depending upon cost overruns.
+The team committed to a lease that would keep them in Kansas City until 2030, an extension of their then-current lease expiration of 2015.

-The improvements to Kauffman Stadium included the following:
+The improvements to Kauffman Stadium included: